-The Information Guidelines outline what types of information a proposal for a CSG or large coal mining project should include.
+The Information Guidelines outline what types of information a proposal should include for a CSG or large coal mining project.
 This information is needed to enable the IESC to provide robust scientific advice to government regulators on the potential water-related impacts of such proposals.
+They are also written in a manner which allows use by proponents for projects that extract other minerals or hydrocarbons.

 The guidelines were first published in February 2013.
-The guidelines were reviewed and amended in April 2014, June 2015 and May 2018, to update reference material, cover developments in leading practice and knowledge, take account of the IESC's recent experience and incorporate comments from users.
+The guidelines were reviewed and amended in April 2014, June 2015, May 2018 and XX (TBD) 2021, to update reference material, cover developments in leading practice and knowledge, and take account of the IESC's recent experience and incorporate comments from users.

-Explanatory notes
+Explanatory Notes

-For some topics, explanatory notes have been written to supplement the IESC Information Guidelines, giving more detailed guidance to help the coal seam gas and large coal mining industry prepare environmental impact assessments.
-These topics are chosen based on the Committee's experience of providing advice on over 100 development proposals.
+For some topics, Explanatory Notes have been written to supplement the IESC Information Guidelines, giving more detailed guidance to help proponents prepare their environmental impact assessments.
+These topics are chosen based on the Committee's experience of providing advice on well over 100 development proposals.
+Explanatory Notes have been prepared for the following topics: